Grenoble: World War II

-During World War II, at the Battle of the Alps, the Nazi invasion was stopped near Grenoble at Voreppe by the forces of General Cartier in June 1940.
+During World War II, at the Battle of France, the German invasion was stopped near Grenoble at Voreppe by the forces of General Cartier.
 The French forces resisted until the armistice, after which Grenoble was part of the French State before an Italian occupation from 1942 to 1943.
 The relative tolerance of the Italian occupiers towards the Jewish populations resulted in a significant number moving to the region from the German-occupied parts of France.

 Grenoble was extremely active in the Résistance against the occupation.
 Its action was symbolized by figures such as Eugène Chavant, Léon Martin, and Marie Reynoard.
 The University of Grenoble supported the clandestine operations and provided false documentation for young people to prevent them from being assigned to STO.

 In September 1943, German troops occupied Grenoble, escalating the conflict with the clandestine movements.
 On 11 November 1943 (the anniversary of the armistice of 1918), massive strikes and demonstrations took place in front of the local collaboration offices.
 In response, the occupiers arrested 400 demonstrators in the streets.
 On 13 November, the resistance blew up the artillery at the Polygon, which was a psychological shock for an enemy who then intensified the repression.
 On 25 November, the occupiers killed 11 members of the Résistance organizations of Grenoble.
 This violent crackdown was nicknamed "Grenoble's Saint-Bartholomew".
 From these events, Grenoble was styled by the Free French Forces the title of Capital of the Maquis on the antennas of the BBC.

 This event only intensified the activities of Grenoble's resistance movements.
 The Germans could not prevent the destruction of their new arsenal on 2 December at the Bonne Barracks.
 After the Normandy landing, resistance operations reached their peak, with numerous attacks considerably hampering the activity of German troops.
 With the landing in Provence, German troops evacuated the city on 22 August 1944.
 On 5 November 1944, General Charles de Gaulle came to Grenoble and bestowed on the city the Compagnon de la Libération to recognise "a heroic city at the peak of the French resistance and combat for the liberation".